 - 1. Build a new, temporary network complete with its own domain controller.
-Let's call this domain CTEMP. - 2.
+Let's call this domain CTEMP - 2.
 Add one or more users to CTEMP.
 They can either match one-to-one with existing users on the primary domain, or be one or more generic users for use by the presenters. - 3.
 Redirect Internet traffic on CTEMP to Content Gateway with WCCP v2. - 4.
-Enable Multiple Realm Authentication. - 5.
-Create Multiple Realm Authentication rules, one each for the CTEMP and CCORP domains: - a.
-Define the CTEMP rule to apply to all connections coming from the IP address range assigned to the CTEMP domain.
-In the Advanced Settings area, specify that Aliasing and leave the field blank.
-This has the result of applying the default policy to all users of CTEMP.
+Enable Rule-Based Authentication. - 5.
+Create authentication rules, one each for the CTEMP and CCORP domains: - a.
+On Configure > Security > Access Control > Domains, add the CTEMP domain, enable Aliasing and leave the name field blank.
+This will have the result of applying the Default policy to all users of CTEMP. - b.
+Add the CCORP domain to the Domains list. - c.
+On Configure > Security > Access Control > Authentication Rules, create a CTEMP rule to apply to all connections coming from the IP address range assigned to the CTEMP domain. - d.

-b.
 Define the CCORP rule to handle all other connections.

-At this point, anyone using the Internet on one of the kiosks is authenticated against the CTEMP network and has the "default" policy applied to their requests.
+At this point, anyone using the Internet on one of the kiosks is authenticated against the CTEMP network and has the Default policy applied to their requests.